 “I will build my church, and the gates of Hades will not overcome it.”
 Matthew 16:18

 Several years ago, the Pentagon built warships designed to fight terrorism.
 This class of battleship could carry a crew of 360 sailors and 700 combat-ready Marines to be delivered ashore by helicopters and assault craft.
 Interestingly, one of the fleet, the USS New York, was built with 24 tons of scrap metal from the wreckage of the World Trade Center terrorist attack on September 11, 2001.
 Talk about turning the tables on terrorism–the fallout of one of the most horrific acts of terrorism was used for fighting against evil!

 But it’s no better than the idea that our God had when He took us, scraped and trashed by the terrorism of sin, and processed us through a redemptive meltdown to re-tool us for war against the terror of hell.
 As Paul said, we are a new creation in Jesus (2 Corinthians 5:17), having been delivered from the grip of darkness and placed into the kingdom of God’s dear Son (Colossians 1:13)!
 Why the meltdown and re-creation?
 To equip us to aggressively go against the forces of darkness in our world.
 To crash the gates of hell (Matthew 16:18)!

 I remember my wrongheaded thinking about this verse.
 When Jesus said that the gates of hell would not stand against His church, I always pictured His words as a statement about how safe we are from the power of hell.
 It probably was a mindset leftover from the fortress mentality of my early days in church.
 Back then we spent a lot of time talking about how hellish our world was and encouraged each other to hunker down ’til Jesus comes.
 But Jesus never intended that we would hunker down.
-Christ’s words mean that we are to pummel the gates of hell by aggressively taking its territory with the superior power of acts of righteousness.
+Christ’s words mean that we are to pummel the gates of hell by aggressively taking its territory through the power of the Holy Spirit poured out in acts of righteousness.